-The Police Department works in conjunction with other local, county, state and federal law enforcement agencies.
-Our membership in the Commonwealth of Pennsylvania Justice Network (J-NET), the Middle Atlantic-Great Lakes Organization Crime Law Enforcement Network (MAGLOCLEN), the Law Enforcement Justice Information Sharing Network (LEGIS) and the Chester County Drug Task Force expands our resources by providing additional manpower, technology and equipment during complicated investigations.
+EBTPD provides police services that include patrol, criminal investigations, traffic enforcement, accident investigation, and truck enforcement.
+The EBTPD is a member of three Chester County regional teams: The Chester County Regional Emergency Response Team (CCRERT), the Serious Crash Assistance Team (SCAT), and the Chester County Drug Task Force.
+In addition to the County teams, the department works in conjunction with other local, county, state and federal law enforcement agencies.
+We hold memberships in the Commonwealth of Pennsylvania Justice Network (J-NET), the Middle Atlantic-Great Lakes Organization Crime Law Enforcement Network (MAGLOCLEN), and the Law Enforcement Justice Information Sharing Network (LEGIS).
+These memberships expand our resources and provide additional manpower, technology and equipment during complicated investigations.

-The Police Department maintains this website as well as a Facebook page (facebook.com/EBTPD).
-Our Police Officers participate in and conduct a variety of community activities which include station tours, speaking engagements, HOA, civic and school group meetings.
+Our Officers participate in and conduct a variety of community activities which include station tours, speaking engagements, HOA, civic and school group meetings.
 The Department takes pride in the relationship it has with Brandywine Wallace Elementary School and Officers can be seen interacting with the children multiple times each day throughout the school year.
 Our Youth Aid Panel, started in 2004, is comprised of residents with varying professional backgrounds.
 The panel provides an alternative to the criminal justice system for youth who come into contact with our Police.
-Residents interested in participating on the panel are encouraged to contact the Police Department.

 Chief of Police Mark D. Kocsi